 Some of the links on this page are affiliate links.
 When you make a purchase through an affiliate link, I earn a commission at no cost to you.
 See my entire disclosure policy for all the boring details.

 Today, I’m going to help you figure out which plan to follow this year for Advent reading with your kids.

-We’ve been celebrating advent with our 4 kids since the oldest was about 2.
-With toddlers, we kept our Advent traditions very simple & toddler-friendly.
+We’ve been celebrating advent with our kids for 8 years.
+When we had toddlers, we kept our Advent traditions very simple & toddler-friendly.
 As our youngest child has aged out of the toddler age, we’ve shifted to a “big kid” version of Advent.

 Regardless of your kids’ ages, Advent can become a very sweet & meaningful tradition that even young children look forward to.
 Most importantly, it’s a great way to focus our hearts & minds on Jesus during the Christmas season.